COALabo/coalab-website/research.md

 ### Artificial Intelligence & Computational Modeling
 <a id="ai"></a>
-**Focus:** AI for Language Health
+**Focus:** AI for Speech-Language Development and Disorders and Cognitive Health

-A central feature of COALab’s work is the use of AI and computational modeling to better understand language development and to support clinical decision-making.
-We develop **voice-based AI tools**, computational and **Bayesian** models of language and reading, and **decision-support systems** that assist—not replace—clinicians.
+A central feature of COALab’s work is the use of AI and computational modeling to better understand speech-language development and to support clinical decision-making.
+We develop **voice-based AI tools**, computational and **Bayesian** models of speech-language and reading, and **decision-support systems** that assist—not replace—clinicians.
 Our AI research emphasizes **interpretability, fairness, and clinical relevance**, ensuring that models integrate smoothly into real-world clinical workflows.

 Key directions include:
 - Voice-based screening tools for early identification of speech-language disorders